Editor’s Note: This article was published in July 2017 and has been updated to reflect new information.

 Blockbuster initially succeeded because they did one core job better than anyone else: delivering entertainment to people’s homes.

 But as we all know, technologies change.
 And instead of investing all of their efforts into finding a new way to deliver on their true purpose (more on that in the next section), Blockbuster’s innovation stagnated.
+That reality hit Netflix founder Marc Randolph when the business was pivoting from a Mail-order DVD service to online streaming.

 2. You need to be willing to adapt.
 (And half measures won’t cut it.)